JanHerca/urantiapedia/output/wikijs/en/help/github_topicindex.md

   </table>
 </figure>

 Here are described the steps needed to translate and review the *Encyclopedia* to any of languages of *Urantiapedia*.
-This is a task accomplish by "Editors-in-Chief".
+This is a task accomplish by “Editors-in-Chief”.

 The *Encyclopedia* is made up of a collection of TXT files derived from the appendix of *Urantia Fellowship* edition of *The Urantia Book* ([Topic Index](https://urantia-book.org/urantiabook/topical_index/index.htm)).

 > IMPORTANT: for executing this task currently there is a development in progress in *Urantiapedia Tools*, called *Topic Index Editor*, that makes editions easier and less prone to errors.
 Check section below.
+{.is-info}

 To create a new *Encyclopedia* for another language start from English version of *Encyclopedia* found in `input/txt/topic-index-en`.
 Make a copy of that folder and change the name to the target language.

 The folder contains a file for each letter of the alphabet (`a.txt`, `b.txt`, etc.) plus a `_.txt` file that contains the entries that start with a numeric digit.
 The reference ordering of the topics is always that of English, so each file contains the topics whose initial letter in English matches that letter.
-For example, the Spanish topic "Espíritu Infinito" must be found in `i.txt` file because the English topic begins with I ("Infinite Spirit").
+For example, the Spanish topic “Espíritu Infinito” must be found in `i.txt` file because the English topic begins with I (“Infinite Spirit”).

 The format is slightly similar to the YAML format (https://en.wikipedia.org/wiki/YAML) but simplified to be very easy to edit.

 > IMPORTANT: this file contains tabs and must be edited with a text editor that supports tabs rendering.
 Recommended editors are: Visual Studio Code (https://code.visualstudio.com/), Notepad++ (https://notepad-plus-plus.org/), or Sublime Text (https://www.sublimetext.com/).
+{.is-info}

 ## Encyclopedia TXT format